Will-Dolan/ITP450-DataScience-Fall2024/week4/README.md

 # CARC Workshop on Running Deep Learning Applications

 ### About
-The material in this repo contains workshop materials related to running deep learning applications in HPC system.
+The material in this repo covers how to run deep learning applications in HPC system.

 # Single-GPU Training